jerseycity17/team-16/README.md

 ## Field Agent React Native App
 ## Admin Panel
 ### Description
 This is the admin panel to submit alerts and push notifications to the database for the field agents to recieve.
-It is an express server with node.js connected to Firebase to push the alerts.
+It is an express server with node.js connected to Firebase.

 ### How To Start
 1. Navigate to team-16/admin